jenpaff/devcon-spin-it-up/README.md

 # Devcon VI Workshop - Spin it up

+[Here's the link](https://archive.devcon.org/archive/watch/6/spin-it-up-spin-up-your-own-ethereum-validator-on-testnet/) to the recording of our Workshop at Devcon IV.

 ## What you will learn
 - What it takes to become a validator on Ethereum
 - How to generate signing keys